Jaycode88/ecofriendlynetwork/README.md

 	Enabling users to share their favorite products, blogs, or their own shopping experiences directly to social media platforms.
 This feature could increase the visibility of Eco Friendly Network and drive more traffic to the site.

 ## Database Design
-During the development phase, I used SQLite for its simplicity and ease of configuration, allowing for rapid prototyping and testing.
-This project leverages Django's ORM with a relational database structure for efficient data management, without detailing specific models which are visually represented below.
-SQLite served as a crucial tool in the initial stages, before transitioning to a more robust database for production, ensuring a seamless user experience and data integrity throughout the application lifecycle.
+During the development phase, I utilized SQLite for its simplicity and ease of configuration, which facilitated rapid prototyping and streamlined testing processes.
+This project employs Django's ORM capabilities within a relational database architecture to efficiently manage data interactions.
+While the initial stages relied on SQLite due to its straightforward setup and integration with Django, the transition towards deployment necessitated a more scalable and robust database solution.

+For the deployed version of the application, I chose ElephantSQL and Amazon Web Services (AWS) to ensure enhanced performance, reliability, and scalability.
+ElephantSQL offers a managed PostgreSQL service that seamlessly integrates with our Django application, providing the robustness required for production without the overhead of database administration.
+Additionally, leveraging AWS for hosting and related services further solidifies the application's infrastructure, offering high availability, security, and the flexibility to scale resources according to demand.

 ### Model Flow Charts
 - **Products**